Less Boring Resume

 Citrine's Product

 Now let's say you're a materials scientist in 2022.
 Your boss comes and asks the same question.
 You say, "I'm not sure, but I used that Materials AI software we bought recently to generate some candidate materials that fit those criteria, along with estimated probabilities of success.
-We can systematically work through that list according to success probabilities and/or estimated performance, updating our estimates along the way, and either hit those targets or get back to Audi with a compromise spec within four months."
+We can systematically work through that list according to success probabilities and estimated performance, updating our estimates along the way, and either hit those targets or get back to Audi with a compromise spec within four months."

 Citrine's Problem